 Organizations and individuals are vulnerable to attacks, which is why you hear so much about identity and access management (IAM) solutions, anti-phishing education and other security options that involve protecting human identity.

-While the aforementioned challenges are undeniably important, organizations too often forget about the machine elementof identity protection, that need to protect your keys and certificates.
+While the aforementioned challenges are undeniably important, organizations too often forget about the machine element of identity management, that need to protect your keys and certificates.
 And arguably, protecting machines may be more important than protecting people because of the sheer number of machines and their continued exponential growth.

 Even small organizations have gone from managing several physical machines a couple of decades ago to thousands of physical and virtual machines, along with mobile devices, IoT devices, cloud services, containers, software emulating physical devices and other operating environments—all of which need certificates to authenticate their identities to the millions of other machines they communicate with.